liateg/Text-analyzer-project/README.md

 file_path = 'path/to/your/file.txt'
 data = load_data(file_path)
 ```
+### Note: Ensure that the first line of the Amharic text file is “Amharic” and the first line of the Tigrigna text file is “Tigregna”.
 ## Cleaning Data
 ### To clean the text data by removing everything except for spaces and word characters:
 ```